johnvfranco/SAW-course/README.md

 of the Cryptol application, the Text Editor, the Terminal, or the pdf viewer (evince) windows.
 To enlarge the Cryptol window press the Contol key simultaneouly with the Right mouse button to get the VT Fonts menu and scroll down with the mouse wheel to select 'Large', 'Huge', or 'Enormous'.
-Do the same for the terminal although the font selection there is not as good as for the Cryptol window (not known why at the moment).
+The terminal is now gnome-terminal.
+To enlarge the terminal, and get some good looking fonts as well, drop the terminal's View menu and select 'Zoom In' or 'Zoom Out' as needed.
 If the text editor is the default (gnome-terminal running emacs), drop the view menu and select 'Zoom In' or 'Zoom Out' as needed.
 If the text editor is gedit you have to install the text size plugin like this:

    sudo apt-get install -y gedit-plugin-text-size

 then click the 3 horizontal bars atop each other icon and select preferences, then select plugins then scroll down and select the text size plugin.
-To change content size hold the control key while scrolling with the mouse thumbwheel.
+To change content size hold the control key while scrolling with the mouse thumb-wheel.
 Other text editors have their own ways to control content size.
 To control the size of the pdf viewer content first adjust the size of the pdf viewer window by grabbing a corner with the mouse and dragging it until you have the size you want and second, drop the size menu (last